cakersrailroad/sassy-flex-grid/README.md

 Grab the sources with  npm or download from [Github:](git@github.com:CINBCUniversal/sassy-flex-grid.git):

-Install "multi-select-autocomplete" with npm and save it in your package.json.
+Install "flexGridComponent" with npm and save it in your package.json.
 For Example :

 ```sh